noam148/yii2-image-manager/README.md

 		'canRemoveImage' => function(){
 			return true;
 		},
+		// Set if blameable behavior is used, if it is, callable function can also be used 'setBlameableBehavior' => false,
 		//add css files (to use in media manage selector iframe) 'cssFiles' => [
 			'https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.6.3/css/font-awesome.min.css',